Consumer Sensory Experience

-Cosmetics companies and manufacturers have done years of research on sensory experience and topical products like skin creams, hair products, roll-ons and spray-ons: how smooth and light a cream should feel; the rough texture of a body scrub; the way a hair conditioner makes a consumer's hair feel soft and not sticky.
+Cosmetics companies and manufacturers have done years of research on sensory experiences and topical products like skin creams, hair products, roll-ons and spray-on: how smooth and light cream should feel; the rough texture of a body scrub like Bora Bora Body Scrub; the way a hair conditioner like Hydrating conditioner makes a consumer's hair feel soft and not sticky.

-While the consumer thinks of each product they use in relation to results, the consumer experience is not unisensory.
+While the consumer thinks of each product they use about results, the consumer experience is not unisensory.

-You may have already thought about the colour of the packaging and the scent of your cosmetic product, but the University of Oxford research suggests that consumer experience can be influenced by the sound when you open hte bottle, the weight of the packaging, and the feel and the texture of everything from the box to the tube to the cream itself.
+You may have already thought about the colour of the packaging and the scent of your cosmetic product.
+Still, the University of Oxford research suggests that consumer experience can be influenced by the sound when you open the bottle, the weight of the packaging, and the feel and the texture of everything from the box to the tube to the cream itself.

-When it comes to creating sensory experiences with cosmetics, there is a lot to learn from Chanel.
+When creating sensory experiences with cosmetics, there is much to learn from Chanel.

-A good cosmetics manufacturer will be able to work with you and guide you through all the options to communicate your brand to your consumers.
+A good cosmetics manufacturer can work with you and guide you through all the options to communicate your brand to your consumers.